 Eoin McLaughlin (PhD, NUI Maynooth) is a Lecturer in Environmental Economics at the University of St Andrews.
 His research focus is nineteenth-century Irish economic and financial history.
 He is co-investigator on a research project based at QUCEH.

-Meeghan Rogers (PhD, QUB) is Assistant Professor of Finance, Pfeiffer University, North Carolina.
+Meeghan Rogers (PhD, QUB) is Assistant Professor of Finance at Farmingdale State College, State University of New York.
 A Queen's graduate, she researches the integration between the UK's provincial stock exchanges, and between the London and New York stock exchanges, both for the nineteenth century.

 Jack Seddon (DPhil, Oxford) is a Lecturer in Political Economy at the School of History, Anthropology, Philosophy and Politics, Queen's University Belfast.
 He works on international monetary systems from a comparative and historical perspective.